-This bar and venue with an intimate and friendly atmosphere was born as a Brazilian style bar but now offers a range of concerts from jazz punk to ethnic to nights for Italian singer songwriters.
+This bar and venue with an intimate and friendly atmosphere was born as a Brazilian-style bar but now offers a range of concerts from jazz punk to folk to nights for Italian singer/songwriters.

 A dimly lit vintage dream of a bar with many hidden nooks and crannies in hip bohemian Monti, where concerts bring a flavour of progressively artistic yet nostalgic live music.
 Here unique events are the norm, such as their famous live unplugged sessions (called “Unplugged in Monti”) of carefully hand-picked acoustic and lo-fi bands.
 Events here are forever changing, so be sure to keep updated via its Facebook page Blackmarket or just rock up and be pleasantly surprised!